With No Louisiana Purchase, Hannibal Speaks French and Quincy Speaks English

 President Thomas Jefferson sent James Monroe and Robert R. Livingston to Paris to negotiate the purchase of a tract of land on the lower Mississippi or, at least, a guarantee of free navigation on the Mississippi River.
 Surprised and delighted by the French offer of the whole territory, they immediately negotiated the treaty.
 Jefferson was jubilant.

 At one stroke of the pen the United States doubled its size, an enormous tract of land would be open for settlement, and the free navigation of the Mississippi River would be assured.

 Had this deal not been made, think about the consequences.
 Quincy and Illinois would now be an English speaking part of the “western border” of the United States.
 Hannibal and Missouri would be speaking French and considered the “eastern border” of the French Territory.

-As it is now there are some differences between Quincy and Hannibal and Illinois and Missouri but not like it could be.
-Think about all the differences we would experience now if Thomas Jefferson hadn’t pursued the Louisiana Purchase with France 211 years ago.
-Crossing the bridges of Hannibal and Quincy today takes us now into different states but it could have been different countries if our forefathers hadn’t actively made this purchase.
+As it is now there are some differences between Quincy and Hannibal and Illinois and Missouri, but not like it could have been.
+Think about all the differences we would experience now if Thomas Jefferson hadn't pursued the Louisiana Purchase with France 214 years ago.
+Crossing the bridges of Hannibal and Quincy today takes us now into different states but it could have been different countries if our forefathers hadn't actively made this purchase.